User’s Guide : EViews Fundamentals : EViews Databases : Foreign Format Databases

 EIA (U.S. Energy Information Administration)

 The EIA database is a large collection of free and publicly available energy and related economic data provided by the U.S. Energy Information Administration.
+Both online access to EIA data via the EIA web server and offline access to data downloaded in the EIA Bulk File format are supported.

 Online EIA Database